Are asset allocation funds right for you?

-After the extreme volatility in various financial markets over the past two and a half years, many investors are looking for mutual funds that don't require them to put all their eggs in one basket, such as stocks.
+Because of the volatility in financial markets, many investors are looking for mutual funds that don't require them to put all their eggs in one basket, such as stocks.
 Asset allocation funds, which invest in more than one financial market at a time, can provide you that diversity.

 "These are very appropriate for the average investor because it gives you diversity and risk management, which are difficult things for most people to do on their own," says Michael Dixon, director of wealth management for Carl Domino Inc., financial advisers in Palm Beach, Florida.

 The most basic form of an asset allocation fund is a balanced fund.
 These funds go back about 70 years and are balanced between stocks and bonds.